mattvenn/zero-to-asic-www/content/course_content.md

 * Choose an example design from the OpenLANE.
 * Read the config and check the documentation.
-* Run the tools and inspect t
+* Run the tools and inspect the results.

 ## Project 4.2: harden your design